stajichlab/SOP_data/Data_and_Code/Best_Practices_Coding.md

-# Best Practices for Coding in Stajich lab
+# Best Practices for Data management in Stajich lab

 File naming